MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/setting-up-an-smtp-server-with-add-ons.md

 # Setting up an SMTP server with add-ons

-This tutorial walks you through how to set up an SMTP add-on to support sending custom emails through PlayFab.
+This tutorial walks you through how to set up an SMTP add-on, to support sending custom emails through PlayFab.

 ## Requirements

-Game Manager will be required, as a title's SMTP server is set up using an add-on.
+Game Manager will be required, as the SMTP server for the title is set up using an add-on.
 Read our [Game Manager Quickstart](../../config/gamemanager/quickstart.md) if you are unfamiliar with it.

 ## Go to the add-on page and install SMTP